alexyuly/chil/README.md

 ### Usage of JSON

-JSON (JavaScript Object Notation) is the defacto data markup language of the Web. `vinescape` components are notated purely with JSON, so `vinescape` uses a type system based on JSON and JavaScript. `vinescape` has a strong static type system based on JSON's native types, and this type system itself is notated with JSON.
+JSON (JavaScript Object Notation) is the defacto data markup language of the Web. `vinescape` adopts it out of convenience and utility.
+JSON offers an excellent balance between simplicity and expressive power, and it interfaces seamlessly with JavaScript.
+The `vinescape` runtime engine is built on Node.js, and each `vinescape` type definition, including applications, components, and operations, is notated as a `.vine` file in JSON format.

-### Type System
+### Static Type System

 All type names are notated as strings, which may contain spaces or any other valid JSON characters.
 Conventionally, all type names should be notated in lower case with spaces added for names with multiple words.
 A type in `vinescape` is like a common noun in English.

-#### Value Types
+### Value Types

 A value type is notated with the name of the type and nothing more.